crycode-de/ioBroker.radiohead/docs/en/radiohead.md

 * Possibility to send RadioHead messages by scripts.
 * Possibility to evaluate received RadioHead messages by scripts.

-If a message is receied via the serial port which matches the pattern of an incoming data object, then the data will be extracted and written to the state of the object.
+If a message is received via the serial port which matches the pattern of an incoming data object, then the data will be extracted and written to the state of the object.

 To send data the data is simply written to the state of an outgoing data object and the adapter will send it using the configured pattern.